 These caramel-kissed curls are full of bounce and glow.
 The soft highlights weave through every twist, adding rich warmth and dreamy dimension to the ringlets.

-Partial Low Caramel Balayage
+Partial Caramel Balayage

 Low-effort, high-impact, this partial balayage adds just the right hint of caramel through the ends for a soft, radiant glow without the upkeep.